brean/microros_firmware_huginn/README.md

-# MicroROS firmware for huginn
+# MicroROS firmware for for RaspberryPi
 MicroROS Firmware based on FreeRTOS for RaspberryPi Pico 2 for a small robot.

 Based on the [MicroROS Raspberrypi Pico SDK](https://github.com/micro-ROS/micro_ros_raspberrypi_pico_sdk)